 Team Composition: Each 3-7 member team registered must meet the following membership criteria; a military member, an industry member and a student.
 It is advantageous your team composition includes expertise within the network communications, cybersecurity, software development and design areas to effectively address all evaluated areas.
 We look forward to engendering military organization comradery with our industry partners and the educational community.
 In addition, we encourage industry, academia and military members to serve in mentor, coaching and training roles as members of each team.

+Problems and Innovative Solutions:

+The cyberspace environment continues to increase in scope and complexity.
+Because of this growth, new problems arise in how to properly leverage and employ these new technologies, and these problems are only compounded with the world becoming more and more dependent technology.
+City and government inefficiencies continue to multiply in tandem with society’s technological advances.

+To address such inefficiencies, “Smart City” initiatives are all a buzz around the world to help enable city and community officials to interact directly with the community and city infrastructure in order to monitor what is happening in the city, how it is evolving, and how to enhance a better quality of life.

+Singapore for example has its “Smart Nation” initiative, aimed at engaging citizens, industries, research institution and the government to harness internet and communication technology to bolster its communities.
+Singapore’s Beeline app, for instance, draws on aggregated data to provide a demand-driven service to create new transport routes that meet public needs.

+Another great example is the city of Boston.
+The Boston Department of Innovation and Technology helped create a number apps with a wide range of uses, from allowing citizens to report neighborhood issues to the government to helping commuters find on-street parking in the Innovation District.

+Be it creating mobile applications for public transportation, developing smart parking garages, leveraging unified cloud messaging systems, consolidating e-911 help centers, or developing innovative ways to promote awareness in the environment, the possibilities are boundless in the discovery and development of IT solutions that enable a better quality of life for a city or community.
-Problems and Innovative Solutions: The cyber and IT environment has taken on a whole new world as the dependency on technology has increased.
-The Department of Defense, State and local governments and industry are in a unique position to leverage one another to maximize efficiencies to work “smarter”.

-Recently, Maxwell AFB and the City of Montgomery has been declared a “Smart City Smart Base” and have been exploring several initiatives that will help the community emerge as a tech hub through public/private partnerships.
+Because of the traction the “Smart City” initiatives have begun to make, the Department of Defense, State and local governments, and industry are highly interested in promoting this venture in order to leverage each other’s capabilities to maximize efficiencies and work “smarter”.
+Maxwell Air Force Base and the City of Montgomery has been declared a “Smart City Smart Base” and have been exploring several initiatives that will help the community emerge as a model “Smart Community” through public and private partnerships.

-Be it creating mobile applications for public transportation, developing smart parking garages, leveraging unified cloud messaging systems, consolidating e-911 help centers, or xxx,xxxx, These are all examples of challenges that face this community and several others across the nation.
-[Josh to insert additional examples]

 Competition Details: Each team will identify a problem or challenge within an Air Force mission area and will create an innovative technical solution to that problem to present for a panel of judges.
 As the event draws near, information will be released to aid in the development of your solution as it relates to each of technical areas (cybersecurity, network communications, software development, design).
 However, the rubric detailing the criteria for your team’s presentation will not be released until the event kickoff at 4CDT on Sunday, 27 August at CoWerx46 on 46 Commerce St, Montgomery, AL 36109 and live streamed on www.techmgm.com/innovateAFITC.
 Each team will have 24hours to create and submit their presentation to the event organizers.